hagdere1/good-eats/sample-project-proposal-master/README.md

 ### Phase 5: Reminders (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on edibles which will at the time they are set for prompt the user to review and edit the given edible.
+Phase 5 introduces a feature in which users can set reminders on edibles which will at the time they are set for prompt the user to review and edit the given edible.

 [Details][phase-five]